Five days of delicious, nutritious gluten-free breakfasts and lunches

 Overnight oats are quick and simple, and easy to eat on the way to school.
 This no-cook breakfast is a great source of fiber, which is typically lacking in the gluten-free diet.
 Allow your children to mix and match different fruits and nuts to personalize their breakfast.

-The night before, combine equal portions gluten-free rolled oats and milk/almond milk/soy milk (start with 1/2 cup each for a single serving).
+The night before, combine equal portions Bob’s Red Mill Gluten-Free Quick Cooking Oats and milk/almond milk/soy milk (start with 1/2 cup each for a single serving).
 Store in an airtight container in the refrigerator overnight (at least 3 hours, preferably 5-8 hours).
 In the morning, add 1/4 cup dried fruit or coconut flakes, a handful of chopped pecans/walnuts/hazelnuts, a tablespoon of nut butter, fresh banana slices or berries, a pinch of cinnamon, cocoa powder, chia seeds, etc. Consider adding a 1/2 cup Greek yogurt for additional protein.
 Get creative!

 - 1 cup Snyder’s of Hanover Gluten-Free Mini Pretzels